gentakojima/emojione-picker-ubuntu/README.md

 ### Why for Ubuntu only?
 Does this work with KDE and other distros?

 Of course, but it was designed to work with the Unity desktop.
-It's been reported to work in Cinnamon, XFCE, Openbox, Gnome and KDE.
+It's been reported to work with Cinnamon, XFCE, Openbox (with Stalonetray and Tint2), Gnome Shell and KDE.

-Unfortunately, Cinnamon won't show the content of submenus if the total height is bigger than the screen height.
+Unfortunately, Cinnamon implementation won't show the content of submenus if the total height is bigger than the screen height.

 ### When I paste all/some icons, they are shown as ugly boxes.
 I want my money back!